Feyi-phlox/simple_shell/README.md

 # simple_shell
-This the simple shell repo
+This is the simple shell repo